SnapperGPS/snappergps-pcb-2/README.md

 * The antenna is integrated into the PCB.
 No external active antenna is required anymore.
 However, an external active antenna can still be used optionally.

 * The receiver is powered by two LR44 or SR44 batteries rather than a lithium-ion polymer (LiPo) battery.
 These are easier to obtain, cheaper, and simpler to ship, but also a bit heavier and prevent the use of custom battery sizes.
+Alternatively, smaller and lighter LR41 or SR41 batteries can be used, which are harder to find than LR44 batteries, but easier to ship than LiPo batteries.

 * The board is a bit larger with 36.4 mm x 31.2 mm, although, this now includes the antenna and battery footprints.

 * There are two version with different memory sizes, either large enough to collect data for 11,000 or 22,000 fixes.
 Initially, V1.0.0 only supported the smaller memory version, although, it can now be upgraded to the larger memory version, too.

-* The board (including antenna and batteries) weighs 12.7 g.
+* The board (including antenna and batteries) weighs at least around 10 g.
 Depending on the choice of antenna and battery, this can be heavier or lighter than V1.0.0.

 * The energy consumption is a little lower with 1 μA sleeping current @ 3 V rather than 1-2 μA  sleeping current @3.7 V. However, you should not feel the difference in practice.